 - National Hispanic Heritage Month (September 15 - October 15)

 - National Honey Month

 - Emma M. Nutt Day, honoring the first woman telephone operator

-Invite residents to make paper lanterns for decoration for the upcoming Labor Day Parade on September 2.
+Invite residents to make paper lanterns to use as decoration for the upcoming Labor Day Parade.

 Hello Girls Social

 In recognition of the first woman telephone operator who began her career on this day, Emma M. Nutt, have fun reminiscing about the good ol' days of having telephone operators.
 Ask residents if they remember hearing about Hello Girls from World War I. Serve popcorn and soda as a snack.

 - Congress established the United States Treasury (1789)

 For this first day after the Labor Day weekend, host a fun Back-to-School Week that includes "classes" for your residents.
 For example, set up a theater class in which residents perform short skits at your facility.
 Invite your local high school's drama club to stop by and give a few pointers.